“Nowadays, the main value that I can provide for the company is hiring really great people.”

 It’s also important to articulate a very specific set of metrics for what success and/or failure look like in different parts of the company.
 Holland feels strongly about this step.
 Learning not to micromanage can be a challenge, he said.
 But when every member of the company has clear goals for their role, a CEO can comfortably take a step back — at least until the next check-in.

 Other tips Band has for the founder to CEO transition center on defining the employee-CEO relationship — something unnecessary back when you are your company’s only employee.
-Band said he’s found it helpful to distinguish between an opinion, a strong suggestion and a mandate, and make sure his employees recognize this difference too.
+Band says he’s found it helpful to distinguish between an opinion, a strong suggestion and a mandate, and make sure his employees recognize this difference too.
 This allows Band to give opinions without entering into the territory of micromanaging.

 In the end, though, making a graceful founder to CEO transition depends on willingness to grow personally, and as a leader.

-Jay Marwaha, president and CEO of Syntasa, said at some point many companies will need a professional CEO, and that’s OK.
+Jay Marwaha, president and CEO of Syntasa, says at some point many companies will need a professional CEO, and that’s OK.
 A founder might not want to make this shift in job description and lifestyle.

 But assuming you do, you’ve got to be humble and continue learning.
 “The leader you are now might be very different than the leader your company needs you to be, or will need you to be in the future,” Band said.
 “If you want to continue to be that person, you have to be always leveling up your skills.”